estk/xmlschemer/Readme.md

 Still to do:
 - [x] Split codegen return value into (defs: Ident, type: TokenStream)
+- [] Cleanup schema codegen
+- [] Move resolution stuff into its own module
 - [] Deserialize kml
     - [x] Generate code for <xs:extension>
-    - [] Unsure if its a requirement but parse namespaces?
+    - [x] Unsure if its a requirement but parse namespaces?
+	- [] Lookup namespaces and resolve types properly
 - [] Serialization
 - [] Generate code for simpleType restrictions with a validation lib
 - [] Allow selection of struct-vec polymorphism vs vec-enum